b0ase/Cashboard/PRODUCT_DOCUMENTATION.md

 Cashboard is a revolutionary AI-powered business management platform that combines visual workflow automation, organizational management, and intelligent process execution.
 Built for modern businesses operating in the blockchain era, Cashboard enables teams to create, manage, and automate complex business processes through an intuitive visual interface.

+Positioning vs. n8n: Cashboard sits a level above generic workflow tools.
+Instead of starting from integrations, it starts from the organization—its roles, contracts, tokens/shares, and money flow—then composes integrations around that model.

 ## Core Features

 ### 🎯 **Visual Workflow Automation**